CCOF-Certified Beach Organics’ Natural #Organic Deodorant , Behind-the-Scenes Pictures, and a $50.00 Certificate!

-Prior to composing this post I was under the distinct impression that I was doing the right thing by using a Crystal Stick deodorant to avoid Aluminum.
-I’ve been constantly on the look out for deodorants that I could use for myself and introduce to my family.
-I’ve purchased one or two “natural” deodorants, but quickly realized after the fact, that they were not natural as advertised.
-Even more, these, well-known products were not owned by small, socially responsible companies, but purchased in secret by corporations who have a history of selling socially irresponsible products.
-It has been disappointing to say the least.
+Prior to composing this review, I was under the distinct impression that I was doing the right thing by using a Crystal Stick deodorant to avoid Aluminum.
+I’ve been constantly on the lookout for deodorants that I could use for myself and introduce to my family.
+I’ve purchased a few “natural” deodorants, but would quickly realize, that they were not natural as advertised.
+Even more, these well-known products were not owned by small, socially responsible companies, but purchased by corporations who have a history of selling socially irresponsible products.
+It has been disappointing, to say the least.

 However, researching for this post has brought new information to light.
 If you’ve been a Crystal Stick deodorant user such as I have, you may want to reconsider using it as a part of your daily personal care regimen.
 Dr. Mercola warns…